ninalty/RaBET/README.md

 # RaBET

-update from python 2.7 to 3.0
+update from Landsat collection 1 to collection 2